Skip to main content

 How can you lose weight without the Military Diet?

-A more sensible and sustainable approach to weight loss is to follow a calorie-controlled diet with a moderate caloric deficit created through reducing caloric intake and exercise.
+A more sensible and sustainable approach to weight loss than the restrictive Military Diet is to follow a calorie-controlled diet with a moderate caloric deficit created through reducing calorie intake and an increase in exercise.
 For example, to lose one pound of fat per week, you need to create a daily caloric deficit of 500 calories, which can be accomplished by increasing your physical activity to expend an additional 250 calories and reducing your current caloric intake by 250 calories.
 In terms of your diet, focus on nutritious, whole, unprocessed foods like vegetables, fruits, lean proteins, eggs, low-fat dairy, nuts, seeds, and healthy oils.

 Editors' Recommendations